patrickmj/Multilanguage/README.md

 Those links just display the not-always-transparent locale code.
 Basic training will be needed to teach translators which codes correspond to which languages.

+In the public front-end, the visitor will see the translated metadata according to the current language.
+If the metadata is not translated, the original metadata is displayed.

 ### Other Content

 Simple Pages and Exhibits can be assigned a language code from the Multilanguage Content tab.
 For a multilanguage site, you will have to recreate your pages and exhibits in the new languages.

+In the public front-end, the menu will display only links to simple pages that matches the current language of the user.
+So the admin should includes all in the navigation menu.

+For the exhibits, the list of exhibits will be limited to the exhibits that match the current language of the user.

+The pages and exhibits with a language that doesn’t match the current language are still accessible, as long as the link is known or is hard coded somewhere.

 Limitations